 Of course, there is more to it than that, but chords and how they are put together is a huge part of that feeling you get from music.
 That is why if you want to move people with your music, you should learn to understand the inner workings of chord construction and playing rhythm.

 This is an aspect that I think gets overshadowed by the lead guitar solo.
-For example as in AC/DC.
-Malcolm lays down the rhythm and Angus plays the solo over the top.
-Now when you think AC/DC you picture Angus playing hot lead guitar!
-Which he does quite well might I add.
+For example,e as in AC/DC.
+Malcolm lays down the rhythm, and Angus plays the solo over the top.
+No, when you think AC/D, you picture Angus playing the hot lead guitar!
+Which he does quite well,l might add.
 But what is often overlooked is the fundamental rhythm that Malcolm is playing underneath.

 A good lead guitar player needs to have a good sense of rhythm to play solos over the top.
 But it is even more important for the rhythm guitar player to create the emotion of the musical landscape that moves the listener.
 This can be seen very clearly in any AC/DC song.
 It can be seen in most rock songs in general.